smclab/openk9/js-packages/docs-website/docs/openk9-prerequisites.md

 ### Preparing the installation

-[Neo4J](https://neo4j.com/) is used by OpenK9 to manage/describe the relationships between indexed items.
+[Neo4J](https://neo4j.com/) is used by OpenK9 to manage/describe the relationships between indexed items and construct a Knowledge graph for the solution.

 To install Neo4J use the [Helm Chart](https://github.com/neo4j-contrib/neo4j-helm) made available by the community.

 > For Neo4J version 4.3 and later, the official [Helm Charts](https://neo4j.com/labs/neo4j-helm/1.0.0/) are available.

 Before proceeding with the installation of the chart it is necessary to refine some parameters present in the configuration file
-[values.yaml](https://github.com/neo4j-contrib/neo4j-helm/blob/4.2.6-1/values. yaml) for local development scenario [00-requirements/04-neo4j/local-runtime.yaml](https://github.com/smclab/openk9-kubernetes/blob/master/00-requirements/04-neo4j/local-runtime.yaml).
+[values.yaml](https://github.com/neo4j-contrib/neo4j-helm/blob/4.2.6-1/values.yaml) for local development scenario [00-requirements/04-neo4j/local-runtime.yaml](https://github.com/smclab/openk9-kubernetes/blob/master/00-requirements/04-neo4j/local-runtime.yaml).
 Choose how to refine based on your needs.